 Meet the Mentors | Full Program 2019

-These are the facilitators who will launch the Full Program for Term III July, 2019.
+These are the facilitators who have launched the Full Program for Term III July, 2019.

-Learning and inspiration comes from a variety of sources in life.
 Connecting to community is an integral part of a child's journey in understanding the world and its diversity.
 The abundance of expertise on the Mid North Coast is astounding.
-While many aim to be generous with their time to support the children, we in turn aim to support the artists, musicians, cultural leaders, therapists and the many talents that will work with us, to ensure continuity.
-Alithia Learning will work hard to find grants from government, corporate and philanthropic organisations to bring in mentors to work with children.
-We welcome sponsor for a mentor of you choice.
-As an example, here is a showcase of mentors who feel passionate about working at Alithia Learning.
+While many aim to be generous with their time to support the children, we in turn aim to support the artists, musicians, cultural leaders, therapists and the many talents that will work with us.

 Substitutes | Casuals | Future Mentors